Information for Volunteers

 As a volunteer, you will:

-- Work with charities in the third sector
+- Work with charitable organisations in the third sector

 - Participate in projects; as an individual or as part of a team